 As we move into the consideration phase, Accenture Song Creative Chairperson, Nick Law’s idea of the conversion funnel evolving from the traditional upside-down pyramid into an ‘onion’ comes into play.

-As Nick Law observes, the funnel now bulges in the middle, with a dynamic and expanding consideration set.
+The funnel now bulges in the middle, with a dynamic and expanding consideration set.

 Law suggests that, today, people are well-informed and spend their time comparing options, reading reviews, and looking for validation from their networks.
 Brands like Google and Airbnb have nailed this phase by providing users with tools that make research and comparison easy and transparent.